JosephEoff/josepheoff.github.io/_posts/2019-10-07-voltagebooster-pt2.md

 If you are an engineer, you can calculate that kind of thing.
 If you are a hobbyist like I am, you use shortcuts rather than slogging through a bunch of calculations to get an exact number.

+(I went back and recalculated the size of the inductor.
+[Turns out I was off by quite a bit.](inductor))